vsivsi/meteor-file-collection/README.md

 # fileCollection

 ### What's new in v0.2?
 Some things have changed!
 Everything from v0.1.x should still work (with depecation warnings).
-Look in HISTORY.md for deatils regarding new features and the phase-out of the old.
+Look in [HISTORY.md](https://github.com/vsivsi/meteor-file-collection/blob/master/HISTORY.md) for details regarding new features.

 fileCollection is a [Meteor.js](https://www.meteor.com/) [package](https://atmospherejs.com/package/collectionFS) that cleanly extends Meteor's `Collection` metaphor for efficiently dealing with collections of files and their data.
 File Collections are fully reactive, so if you know how to use Meteor [Collections](http://docs.meteor.com/#collections), you already know most of what you need to begin working with fileCollection.